-County-level governance
+<H2>County-level governance</H2>

-In 1990, Nansha’s development became a common concern to both Guangdong province and Guangzhou city.
-It was identified as a key development area, and Nansha Economic Zone Management Committee (jingjiqu guanweihui) was therefore established as a county-level unit governed of Panyu county (Nansha Chronicles Office, 2011).
-Since then, Nansha’s development has been recognised as being highly significant at the national level, reflected in three major visits by national leaders over the next three years.
+In 1990 the development of Nansha became a common concern to both Guangdong province and Guangzhou city.
+It was identified as a key development area, and the Nansha Economic Zone Management Committee (jingjiqu guanweihui) was established as a county-level unit governed by Panyu county (Nansha Chronicles Office, 2011).
+Since then, Nansha’s development has been recognized as being highly significant at the national level, reflected in three major visits by national leaders over the next three years.
 Subsequently in 1992, the national State Council approved Nansha port as a foreign trade port, an important window for China’s ‘opening-up’ strategy.
 In the following year, Nansha NETDZ was also established by the State Council.
-This was the second NETDZ in the Guangzhou city region, and recognition of the strategic importance of both Guangzhou and Nansha, in helping to realise national ambitions.
+This was the second NETDZ in the Guangzhou city region, and recognition of the strategic importance of both Guangzhou and Nansha, in helping to realize national ambitions.
 The Management Committee of Nansha NETDZ that was established was closely aligned to the former Economic Zone Management Committee, which, at the time, had been an agency of Panyu county.

-Municipal-level governance
+<H2>Municipal-level governance</H2>

-The 2000 Outline of Guangzhou Overall Strategic and Concept Plan (Guangzhou Municipal Government, 2000) proposed an urban spatial structure that could be summarised by a set of eight-word principles: ‘southward expansion, northward optimisation, eastward extension, westward combination’.
+The 2000 Outline of Guangzhou Overall Strategic and Concept Plan (Guangzhou Municipal Government, 2000) proposed an urban spatial structure that could be summarized by an eight-word set of principles: ‘southward expansion, northward optimization, eastward extension, westward combination’.
 Nansha became one of the key nodes of Guangzhou’s polycentric development strategy, and the core area of Guangzhou’s southward spatial and industrial extension.
 Nansha Development Zone Construction Headquarters (kaifaqu jianshe zhihuibu) was officially established in 2001.
 This body was to be solely in charge of the planning, construction and management of the development zone.
-This organisation was given the same authority (approval rights and management privileges) as the Guangzhou Municipal Government (Nansha Chronicles Office, 2011), extending beyond the previous county-level governance powers and responsibilities.
-In the same year, the Guangzhou Municipal Government held a site meeting in Nansha with the purpose of promoting Nansha’s development.
-This has subsequently been regarded as the prelude to the ‘Big Nansha’ development (Nansha Chronicles Office, 2011).
-The main developmental focus of the new Nansha Development Zone was to follow an industrial-driven and project-oriented model, designed to build a centre for heavy industries for the PRD (Lin, 2013).
-Against this background, the construction of Nansha Development Zone entered a new stage.
-A series of heavy industrial projects were attracted to, and located in Nansha, as one interviewee explained, ‘the “Big Nansha” development, at that time, mainly aimed at developing four types of industries: steel, logistics, port and petrochemical industries.
-Nansha’s positioning during the early “Big Nansha” period was just about industrial development’ (interview, planner, Nansha).
+It was given the same authority (approval rights and management privileges) as the Guangzhou Municipal Government (Nansha Chronicles Office, 2011), extending beyond the previous county-level governance powers and responsibilities.
+In the same year, the Guangzhou Municipal Government held a site meeting in Nansha with the purpose of promoting the area’s development.
+This has subsequently been regarded as the prelude to the ‘Big Nansha’ development (ibid.).
+The main developmental focus of the new Nansha Development Zone was to follow an industrially driven and project-oriented model designed to build a centre for heavy industries in the PRD (Lin, 2013).
+Against this background, the construction of the Nansha Development Zone entered a new stage.
+A series of heavy industrial projects were attracted to, and located in, Nansha.
+As one interviewee explained, ‘the “Big Nansha” development, at that time, mainly aimed at developing four types of industries: steel, logistics, port and petrochemical industries.
+Nansha’s positioning during the early “Big Nansha” period was just about industrial development’ (interview with planner, Nansha) {Please give date of interview [month and year]}.